takac/vim-spotifysearch/README.markdown

 Just hit enter to have the song played by spotify.

 <img src="screenshot.png" height="80%" width="80%" alt="screenshot"/>

+### Dependencies

+This plugin currently requires [Tabular](https://github.com/godlygeek/tabular) for aligning the columns when displaying the track listing.
+You will need to install this through Vundle, or any of the other installation methods.

 ### Installation
 I recommend installing using [Vundle](https://github.com/gmarik/vundle):